KiranDatta16/Business-Insights-360/README.md

 3. Power Query for data cleaning and transformation
 4. Data Analysis Expresions (DAX) for measures and calculated columns.
 5. M Language to create date related columns.
-6.Power BI Service and Gate-Way.
+6.Power BI Service and gateway for report sharing.

 ----------------------------------------------------------------
 Dasbhoards: